DinisMoreira/IART-T2/README.md

 To compile, from the src directory, type:

-    $ make

-A build directory will be created if one does not exist containing the generated class files.

-Alternatively, the following commands can also be used instead from the src directory:

     $ cd .. && mkdir build && cd src
     $ javac -d ./../build/ ./Main.java ./algorithms/*.java ./elements/*.java

+A build directory will be created if one does not exist containing the generated class files.

 ## Execution

-To run, from the src directory, type:
+To run, type:

+    $ cd ./../build
-    $ make run
+    $ java Main

 Input Files are searched inside directory ProblemFiles

-Alternatively, the following command can also be used from the src directory:

-    $ java -cp ./../build Main

 ## Cleaning: